learn-co-students/nyc-web-030920/20-intro-to-DOM/README.md

 - `node.querySelectorAll`
-  - get all the buttons
+  - get all the button.up-vote

   - We can also combine selectors for more specificity:
     - We need a space between `#parent .child`